 CDC Covid Tracker

-The weekly report is updated every Friday afternoon.
-It includes information like the weekly number of new cases, deaths, and vaccines, and includes a county-by-county breakdown.
+The report includes information like the weekly number of new cases, deaths, and vaccines, and includes a county-by-county breakdown.

 Cases By School